LyubomirT/remembered/README.md

 # RememberED

-Welcome to RememberED, a desktop application that helps you note stuff down and remember them later,, with enabled formatting options and several other customization tools.
+Welcome to RememberED, a desktop application that helps you note stuff down and remember them later, with enabled formatting options and several other customization tools.
 It is optimized for use via a clean GUI, written in Node.js and Electron.
 Soon enough, we'll also support features like voice recognition and sticky notes!

 ![RememberED](assets/banner.png)